Security-Onion-Solutions/securityonion-docs/passwords.rst

 Sguil
 -----

-Log into Sguil using the username/password you created in the Setup wizard.
+Log into Sguil using the username and password you created in the Setup wizard.

 You can add accounts as follows (please note that Sguil usernames must be alphanumeric):